 GetResponse vs Mailchimp – An Overview

 GetResponse is a newsletter, and email marketing tool usually referred to as the easiest one to use.
 With the starting price of $15 a month, GetResponse is preferred by many small to medium-sized businesses who are just getting into digital marketing.
-Although the overall features might not be comparable with what the bigger fishes got to offer, for the price, it seems that GetResponse has figured out who their clients are.
+Although the overall features might not be comparable with what the bigger fishes got to offer, for the price, it seems that GetResponse has figured out who their clients are and is doing much better than all its competitors combined.

 You’ve probably heard about MailChimp way before you decided to get into the email marketing game.
 You’ve also probably heard about how great it is and does everything it requires to do with minimal user effort.
 Everything you’ve heard is true.
 MailChimp has been dominating the email marketing and newsletter world consistently.